Jeep Grand Cherokee (WJ): Background

 The 45RFE and 545RFE automatic transmission in the WJ was notable.
 It included three planetary gear sets rather than the two normally used in a four-speed automatic.
 This gave it six theoretical speeds, and it would have been the first six-speed transmission ever produced in volume, but it was programmed to only use five of these ratios.
 Four were used for upshifts, with a different second gear for downshifts.
 Although five of the six ratios were used, Chrysler decided to call it a "4-speed automatic".
 In 2001, the programming was changed to make use of all six ratios.
 Rather than have six forward gears, the transmission was programmed to act as a five-speed with the alternate second gear for downshifts.
 The rpm at 70 mi/h on a 545RFE is 2000 rpm, 200 rpm less than the 45RFE programming.
-1999 and 2000 model year WJ owners can have their 45RFE transmission's programming flashed to enable the extra gear as both transmissions are physically the same.
+1999 and 2000 model year WJ owners can have their 45RFE transmission's programming flashed to enable the extra gear, as both transmissions are physically the same.
 The 42RE 4-speed automatic remained the transmission for the Inline 6 engine.
 It had slight changes from the previous model Grand Cherokee.

 The interior was also completely redesigned.
-The redesign allowed for larger rear doors, and more space for rear passengers.
-Controls for various items like headlights, heated seats, and rear wiper were moved to more convenient locations.
+The redesign allowed for larger rear doors and more space for rear passengers.
+Controls for various items like headlights, heated seats, and rear wipers were moved to more convenient locations.
 The electronic Vehicle Information Center was moved from below the radio to above the windshield, and was standard on all 2000 and up models.
 Limited models included automatic dual-zone climate control.
-A 10 CD-Changer was also available with the Infinity Audio package.
+A CD-changer with capacity for 10 CDs was also available with the Infinity Audio package.

 In addition to Jeep's UniFrame construction, Daimler Chrysler partnered with Porsche to further strengthen the frame.
-This was done to reduce NVH (noise, vibration, and harshness).
-UniFrame is an unusual construction scheme, it incorporates all of the strength and durability of a body-on-frame construction into a unitized construction.
-By adding stiffness and rigidity to the structure, they enhanced the ride and strengthened the network of steel beams, rails and pillars (or "safety cage") that surround and protect occupants.
+This was done to reduce noise, vibration, and harshness (NVH).
+UniFrame is an unusual construction scheme; it incorporates all of the strength and durability of a body-on-frame construction into a unitized construction.
+By adding stiffness and rigidity to the structure, they enhanced the ride and strengthened the network of steel beams, rails, and pillars (or "safety cage") that surround and protect occupants.
 More than 70 percent of the underbody is high-strength steel.
 All Jeep Grand Cherokees feature UniFrame construction.

-The Grand Cherokee received a secondary minor facelift for 2004 including round fog lamps, a lower front fascia and a new body-color matched inset grille design.
+The Grand Cherokee received a secondary minor facelift for 2004, including round fog lamps, a lower front fascia, and a new body-color matched inset grille design.

 Export models produced at the plant in Graz, Austria, were given the vehicle designation of "WG", which feature minor differences from the US model, including a relocated radio antenna (moved from front right fender to integrated on rear passenger side window), power folding mirrors, height adjustable headlights, plastic rocker covers on Limited trim models (only available on Laredo trim on US models), as well as leather shift knobs on Overland trim models.
 Chrysler also claims the vehicle received other improvements to reduce "NVH".
 "WG" models were also manufactured at the Cordoba plant for the Argentinian market.